sirodoht/sirodoht.com/content/blog/coming-from-nodejs-ruby-on-rails-and-django.md

 Assuming we have a model, `Post`, you can just say `resources :posts` in your routes file and you get all REST endpoints, just like that, one line.

 In order to do this using Node.js and Express quite a few hours have to be spent.
-Additionally to the hours you need to setup the whole project, file architecture, ORM, routing, testing, etc.
+Additionally to the hours you need to set up the whole project, file architecture, ORM, routing, testing, etc.

 The last, of the top 3 things that impressed me is how Rails passes view parameters from the controller methods to the template.
 They just pass every variable defined!
 You don’t have to create an object with the ones you want, Rails sends everything for you, and you can use the one you want.